 The Resource Agent, on completing a successful failover, invokes this component which updates the DNS records of the master MySQL server with the IP address of the new master.
 Note that clients always use a master DNS name to connect with the MySQL server, and by managing the mapping of this DNS name to the IP address of the current master, we can ensure that clients do not have to change their connection strings or properties when there is a failover.

 In Part II of this blog series, you’ll learn about the critical data redundancy component which is achieved using MySQL semisynchronous replication.
-We’ll also dive deep into the semisynchronous replication details and configurations that we use to achieve our high availability support, and lastly, review various failure scenarios and the way the framework responds and recovers from these conditions.
+We’ll also dive deep into the semisynchronous replication details and configurations that we use to achieve our high availability support, and lastly, review various failure scenarios in Part III and the way the framework responds and recovers from these conditions.